u-boot/u-boot/tools/buildman/buildman.rst

 board and builds it.
 Then it checks out the next commit and does an incremental build (i.e. not using 'make xxx_defconfig' unless you use -C).
 Eventually the thread reaches the last commit and stops.
-If a commit causes an error or warning, buildman will try it again after reconfiguring (but see -Q).
+If a commit causes an error or warning, Buildman will try it again after reconfiguring (but see -Q).
 Thus some commits may be built twice, with the first result silently discarded.
 Lots of errors and warnings will cause lots of reconfigures and your build will be very slow.
 This is because a file that produces just a warning